Maya Jackson Randall

-Biography

 Career

 Jackson Randall was the daughter of Harold Jackson, who had been the director of the Southern Regional Press Institute at Savannah State University.
 She attended Lakeside High School in DeKalb County, Georgia, and she graduated from Howard University in 2000.
 While in a graduate program at the University of Maryland, she interned at WSJ.
 Jackson wrote for Money Magazine in New York after graduate school.
 She then moved to McGraw-Hill in Washington, D.C., as an associate editor.
 She worked for Dow Jones Newswires before returning to WSJ as a consumer-finance reporter.

 Much of Jackson Randall's work involved coverage of the United States financial crisis.
 After she wrote several pieces on the Troubled Asset Relief Program, the US Treasury was made to reveal how the program's funds were being spent.
 Near the end of 2011, she also reported on Barack Obama's attempts to make recess appointments, a subject that ended up before the U.S. Supreme Court.